HttpAnimation/Bondi-Sream/README.md

 The server for Bondi-stream will only work on MacOS and Linux Windows has so many differences and I don't wanna and can't trust Windows to allow a Windows install if you would like, You are free to make a port to Windows credit is needed.

 ## Running a Server
- To run a server first install the github repo by opening a terminal and typing in
+ To run a server first install the GitHub repo by opening a terminal and typing in
  ```
 git clone https://github.com/HttpAnimation/Bondi-Stream %% cd Bondo-Stream
 ```